PrefixMemory-Tuning: Modernizing Prefix-Tuning by Decoupling the Prefix from Attention: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have advanced at a remarkable pace within recent years, driven primarily by larger models and bigger training datasets~\citep{kaplan2020scalinglawsneurallanguage,rae2022scalinglanguagemodelsmethods}.
-As a result, training and fine-tuning LLMs has become prohibitively expensive, with all but the biggest players unable to implement full parameter fine-tuning on state-of-the-art models.
-To remedy this, parameter-efficient fine-tuning (PEFT) methods have been introduced.
+Large Language Models (LLMs) have advanced at a remarkable pace in recent years, driven primarily by larger model architectures and bigger training datasets~\citep{kaplan2020scalinglawsneurallanguage,rae2022scalinglanguagemodelsmethods}.
+This rapid progress, however, comes with soaring computational costs, making full-parameter fine-tuning on state-of-the-art models prohibitively expensive for all but the biggest players.
+To address this, parameter-efficient fine-tuning (PEFT) methods have been introduced.
 One such approach is Prefix-Tuning (PT)~\citep{li2021prefix}, a technique which prepends trainable vectors to future inputs of each attention layer in the transformer.
-PT is extremely cheap to implement, while matching and even surpassing other bulkier methods in a variety of studies.
-However, as LLMs have grown to record sizes, PT has failed to perform well on the largest models, gradually losing popularity to other methods such as LoRA~\citep{hu2021lora} and GaLore~\citep{zhao2024galorememoryefficientllmtraining}.
+PT is both computationally cheap and effective, matching or even surpassing more complex methods in several early benchmarks.

-Earlier studies have primarily attributed this behaviour to PT’s failure to reshape attention patterns within attention heads~\cite{petrov2023prompting}.
-We show empirically that, while this applies to more shallow transformers, it does not extend to modern LLMs which tend to have a deep transformer architecture.
-Prefix-Tuning large language models can in fact result in a significant shift in the attention pattern.
-This leads to our conclusion that an inability to alter attention patterns is not the reason behind PT's bad performance on state-of-the-art LLMs.
+However, as LLMs have scaled to unprecedented depths and parameter counts, PT has struggled to retain its effectiveness, leading to its replacement by newer methods such as LoRA~\citep{hu2021lora} and GaLore~\citep{zhao2024galorememoryefficientllmtraining}.
+The rapid pace of LLM research often leads to methods being abandoned before their limitations are fully understood or addressed.
+In the case of PT, its decline in popularity may reflect a lack of deeper investigation and adaptation.
+Despite having inherent advantages which are not directly reflected in performance, such as interpretability and relation to concepts such as memory, its poor performance has prevented further exploration of the methodology.
+This motivates a re-examination of PT in the context of modern LLMs—where its apparent limitations may be addressed and remedied.